Sts. Peter and Paul Greek Orthodox Church

 Ongoing Ministries

-Greek Folk Dance Group is open to all ages and levels of experience.
-Please contact Georgette Calomeris at [email protected] for more information or to register.
+Greek Folk Dance is open to all ages and levels of experience.
+Contact Georgette Calomeris at [email protected] for more information.

-St. Eugenia Philoptochos: Please consider becoming a Philoptochos Steward or an Associate Steward and be part of this most important Philanthropic Mission.
+St. Eugenia Philoptochos ministers to the poor and needy in our community.
 To become a steward, complete the form which is located on the Philoptochos table.
 If you have any questions, contact Georgette Calomeris at [email protected] or 301-471-7303.

 Ways to Give

-2024 Stewardship: We depend on your Stewardship Pledge to support our many ministries and to preach the Gospel message to Frederick and the surrounding areas.
-For more information on what stewardship is and how you can support our church, visit our website, www.stspeterpaul.net, and click GIVE.
+2025 Stewardship: Our parish ministries depend on your Stewardship Pledge.
+Frederick and the surrounding areas need to hear the Gospel message and experience God's love!
+Pick up a 2025 Stewardship Card in the Narthex or visit our website, www.stspeterpaul.net, and click GIVE.
 Stewardship Cards are also available in the Narthex.
 Thank you for your generous support!

 Accessibility Project: If you've already made a stewardship pledge and are looking for additional ways to give, please consider donating to our accessibility project, which will provide a street-level ramp for access to the church and an ADA lift for access to the Narthex and Social Hall.
 Help us make Orthodoxy accessible to all!
 Donate